indigane/visual-git/README.md

 # Visual Git

-Visual Git is the Git GUI I've wished existed so I didn't have to write it myself.
+Visual Git is the Git GUI I've wished existed so I wouldn't have to write it myself.

 Some ideas Visual Git may or may not be built on: